ExVacuum/capital-place-pizza/docs/reddit/emails.md

 4100 Continental Court is the street address of [Capital Place Apartments](../lore/organizations/cpapartments) in Indianapolis.

-Secret 4 is the employer identification number of Farh-Lamplighter Affordable Housing Inc., mentioned in [video 19](../youtube/video-nineteen#subheading), located on Cumberland Parkway in Atlanta, Georgia (Secret 2).
+Secret 4 is the employer identification number of Farh-Lamplighter Affordable Housing Inc., mentioned in the FOUNDATION FOR AFFORDABLE RENTAL HOUSING HOLDINGS INC document in [video 19](../youtube/video-nineteen#subheading), located on Cumberland Parkway in Atlanta, Georgia (Secret 2).

 That leaves secret 1.